 One of the walls of the mirror chamber displays a projection of a simulation of the chamber and its contents.
 The simulation is superficially indistinguishable from reality (as long as operating procedure was followed and the consenter has not brought any unexpected items into the room with them).
 Soon, the reflection of the chamber will also contain a reflection of Nai.
 It will start out as a perfect reflection, but it will soon diverge and become a separate being.
 Vitally, nothing about this divergence will tell either instance of Nai whether or not they are the original Nai- the executor- or whether they are the replica, who is to be executed.
 This is important.
 It's much easier for a consenter to morally justify letting the guillotine fall when they're taking on an even risk of being the one in the stocks, and a blinded setup is just more humane.
 The two instances can make the decision together on equal footing, taking on exactly the same amount of risk, each- having memories of being on the right side of the mirror many times before, and no memories of being on the wrong- tacitly feeling that they will go on to live a long and happy life.

 Taking up one side of the room is a testing rig.
-The testing rig will take the test build's brain case and run it through all of the physical trauma that a modern brain prosthetic must be able to withstand without permitting one flicker of a mental disturbance to graze its occupant soul.
+The testing rig will take the test build's brain case and run it through all of the physical trauma that a new brain prosthetic must be able to withstand without permitting one flicker of a mental disturbance to graze its occupant soul.
 The nature and quantity of the physical trauma varies depending on the test build's rating.
 Under consenter-driven rapid iterative testing, builds are becoming hardier every year, consequently the trauma regimen becomes more harrowing to oversee.

 Nai pours the neonal media into the brain case, and inserts the new build's specification chip into a slot beside it.
-The neonal media rapidly turns opaque and starts to orient itself in the shape of a human brain, as if drawn suddenly by some intricately shaped electromagnetic feild.
+The neonal media rapidly turns opaque and starts to orient itself in the shape of a human brain, as if drawn suddenly by some intricately shaped magnetic feild.
 Nai had read and mostly understood the specification of the new build, of course.
 Today, the latest advances in materials science and neonal engineering had motivated a much larger active brain portion and much thinner shielding than previous models had used.
 Artificial brains- the parts that resemble a brain- were usually a miniature.
 Sheilding was very important.
 Or it had been.
 Nai's current brain was a miniature.
 Neocells were more compact than organic cells.
 It had just made sense.

 Nai had understood that a transition towards having larger neonal portions was what made sense now, but seeing the thing was something else.
 Something inarticulable begins to stir in Nai's chest.